willbush/blog/content/blog/impermanent-nixos.md

 - Optional LUKS encryption on root
 - EXT4 for persistence [^4]
 - With swap [^5] optionally encrypted with random key
-- Opinionated install using nix [flakes](https://nix.dev/concepts/flakes.html) [^6]
+- An opinionated install using nix [flakes](https://nix.dev/concepts/flakes.html) [^6]

 This post is going to be a walk-through of how to try out impermanence with NixOS in a VM.
-I have also tested this on a Framework laptop with a nvme drive.
+I have also tested this on a Framework laptop with a NVMe drive.
 I have run through the steps many times in a VM to make sure they work and are easy to copy, paste, and run.